Robin Guthrie

-Robin Andrew Guthrie (born 4 January 1962) is a Scottish musician, songwriter, composer, record producer and audio engineer, best known as the co-founder of the alternative rock band Cocteau Twins.
+Robin Andrew Guthrie (born 4 January 1962) is a Scottish musician, songwriter, composer, record producer and audio engineer, best known as the co-founder of the dream pop band Cocteau Twins.
 During his career Guthrie has performed guitar, bass guitar, keyboards, drums and other musical instruments, in addition to programming, sampling and sound processing.

+Early life

+Guthrie grew up in Grangemouth, Scotland.
+There were musical instruments in his family's home, but he never had any proper musical training.
+With an interest in electronics and trained as an electrician, Guthrie started to experiment with fuzz boxes and guitar pedals to find an alternative sound for his guitar.
+Guthrie and his friend Will Heggie were members of a four-piece band called The Heat, who later released a single under the name The Liberators in 1980.
+The same year, Guthrie co-founded Cocteau Twins with Heggie and vocalist Elizabeth Fraser.

 Career

 Following the break-up of Cocteau Twins in 1998, Guthrie released his first solo record, Imperial, in 2003 on Bella Union Records.
 Guthrie's next release, which was co-written with Harold Budd, was the film score for Gregg Araki's Mysterious Skin.
 The soundtrack was released in May 2005 by Commotion and consists of 15 complete songs based on the short pieces used in the film.

 In 2006, Guthrie signed a four-album solo deal with Darla Records, the first product of which was the album Continental.
 In February 2007, American webzine Somewhere Cold voted Continental best album of 2006, on their 2006 Somewhere Cold Awards Hall of Fame, and ranked Guthrie Artist of the Year.
 He subsequently released two four-track EPs, Everlasting and Waiting for Dawn.

 Two more collaborations with Harold Budd (who had previously announced his musical retirement) were released simultaneously in 2007.
 After the Night Falls and Before the Day Breaks were both co-composed, co-produced and played with Budd.
 Like the soundtrack to Mysterious Skin, both albums are slow, drifting pieces primarily utilising treated guitar and piano.

 Guthrie has also collaborated with singer Siobhan de Maré (formerly of Mono) as the band Violet Indiana.
 Their first full-length album, Roulette, was released in 2001.
 A second album, Russian Doll, followed in 2004.
 In March 2006 Guthrie reported on his weblog that the group had started work again on new material.

 In May 2009, Mirrorball, an album-length collaboration between Guthrie and John Foxx was released on Metamatic Records.